 Watching and Waiting

 Students monitor the garden carefully throughout the winter.
-When the tulips emerge from the ground in the spring the kids in each location share their news.
-Everyone's garden information is reported to Journey North.
+In the spring when tulips emerge from the ground kids report the news to Journey North.

 While student scientists use tulips as tools for watching spring unfold, they are contributing to a wealth of information.
 The long-term data from Journey North test garden sites may help reveal evidence of climate change in the Northern Hemisphere.

 When students observe and report an event in their garden — planting, emergence, or bloom — a dot appears on a special map.
-The map collects and displays all the information in the experiment from fall to spring each year.
+They use the maps to analyze data from gardens across the Northern Hemisphere.

-Dig in and plant a Journey North tulip test garden this fall!
+Plant a Journey North tulip Test Garden this fall!
 Connect with gardens around the globe and predict when spring will reach each place.
 Follow the news updates and watch the maps to see what happens.
-Information and special planting instructions are found on the Journey North website.